 I'm really hesitant to sign up for camp.
 What if I'm not good at songwriting or playing an instrument?

 New experiences can be really scary and we understand that this weekend can be intimidating for some folks.
-We are here to provide a safe, non-judgemental and non-competitive space for women, trans and gender-nonconforming folks to try new things and ROCK OUT.
+We are here to provide a safe, non-judgemental and non-competitive space for women, trans and nonbinary folks to try new things and ROCK OUT.
 We have a talented staff who will be there to help you the whole weekend.
 All songs are written collaboratively, so you will have your 4-5 other bandmates and your 2 band coaches to help you out.
 And, there are no apologies at camp.
+Seriously, it's our rule to say 'I Rock' when we make mistakes and not 'I'm Sorry'.
 We make it a point to make sure everyone knows how hard THEY ROCK no matter how much musical experience they have.
 Take it from the word of WRRR Alumni:

 * "(My favorite thing about camp was) the supportive, low-key atmosphere.
 It's stressful and scary enough to learn a new instrument, write songs, perform, etc. without worrying about being judged or rushed or told it's not good enough.
 The "I Rock/You Rock" mantra is brilliant."